Alf Clausen: The Simpsons and other work

 Following ALF's conclusion, Clausen was unemployed for seven months.
-Clausen's friend suggested him to a producer from the Fox animated series The Simpsons who were looking for a new composer.
+Clausen's friend suggested him to a producer from the Fox animated series The Simpsons, who were looking for a new composer.
 Clausen "had no interest in doing animation" and "wanted to be a drama composer."
-However, the show's creator Matt Groening told him "we don't look upon this as being a cartoon but a drama where the characters are drawn, and we would like it scored that way."
+However, the show's creator Matt Groening told him "we don't look upon this as being a cartoon, but a drama where the characters are drawn, and we would like it scored that way."
 Clausen took the job.
 Groening told Clausen that the "emotion [should be] scored first and the action scored second", unlike many other cartoons, and that "scoring the emotions of the characters" was the primary aim for The Simpsons.
 Clausen's first episode was "Treehouse of Horror", the third episode of season two, in 1990.
 It served as an audition and he was hired permanently after that.
-He has since scored almost all of the music and songs which have appeared on the show, across a wide range of musical styles through the end of the 28th season.
+Thereafter, he scored almost all of the music and songs that appeared on the show, across a wide range of musical styles through the end of the 28th season.